opensearch-project/project-website/_posts/2025-04-24-Redline-Testing-Comes-to-OpenSearch-Benchmark.md

 ### How the feedback component manages clients

-A special “feedback” actor watches for errors as the test runs.
-It keeps a simple list of every worker and their clients, marking each one as either “running” or “paused.”
+During a redline test, a **feedback actor** monitors the test for errors in real time.
+It tracks each worker and their associated clients, marking their status as either running or paused.

 When everything is healthy, clients stay “running” and keep sending requests.